SamuSommer/ScrobbleSync/README.md

 ### Usage
 Whenever you want to sync your recently played songs, do the following.
-*(soon, it won't be necessary to do it manually, but for now it still is)*
+*(soon, it won't be necessary to do it manually, but for now it still is...)*

 1. Go to the Menu Bar at the top and click the Scripts icon, then click AutoScrobbleSync.
 <img src="https://i.imgur.com/IwTUCPb.png" alt="Click AutoScrobbleSync Script" width="600">

 2. You don't need to click anything else.
 The Script will start running.
 Depending on the number of songs in the Smart Playlist, it might take a while (it processes about 600 songs per hour)
 3. If you want to **stop the script**, just press `ESC`.
 4. Once it has finished running, you **WON'T** get a popup.
-You can tell it has finished when you can scroll around in Apple Music again.
+You can tell it has finished when you can scroll around in Apple Music again. *I am working on System Notification support for the next updates.*